An invitation, from bondi

 Bondi blue.
 The colour of the ocean, not a flag.

 High-quality grosgrain.
 Slightly wider than a typical lapel ribbon.
-On the back, two words and a wave: Ask Me In.
+On the back, the words: Ask Me In.

 It is worthless as a product.
 Priceless as a choice.